Blood Scrivener | Illustration by Peter Mohrbacher

 No city would be complete without entertainers and artists, and no social system is complete without dissidents, rebels, and troublemakers.
 If there’s one thing to learn from punk rock, it’s that you get a lot of chaotic fun when these two are combined.

 The Rakdos cultists are the counterculture of Ravnica.
-Demon worshippers, circus artists, unconventional artists, self-destructive maniacs, blood witches… all the freaks in the city are drawn to the guild built around the cult of the ancient demon Rakdos.
+Demon worshippers, circus artists, blood witches, unconventional artists, and self-destructive maniacs.

-The guild of the freaks is characterized for abandoning strategy and intellectualism in favor of loud, explosive action.
+The guild is characterized for abandoning strategy and intellectualism in favor of loud, explosive action.
 You can’t overthink things when you’re juggling blazing swords while balancing on a tightrope.
-You also can’t overthink them when you’re just an insane goblin rushing against the well-trained Boros forces.
+You also can’t overthink them when you’re just an insane goblin rushing against the well-trained Boros forces with no smart tricks to back you up.
 You either win or you go out with such a bang that you also kinda win symbolically.

 All this proclivity for chaos and insanity got its first Ravnican representation with the hellbent mechanic.
 Let’s get into it!